• Sign in

 I'm trying to construct a TSKS (granville sharp) syntax search using the Lexham Syntactic Greek NT set.
 Any help would be appreciated, or if someone has already done this, please point me to it.

-1. Phil Gons (Logos) a month ago
+1. Phil Gons (Logos) 2 months ago

 If you don't want to build it, you could just use the built in Grammatical Constructions data set: Run a Precise Bible Search for this: grammaticalConstructions:"Granville Sharp" https://app.logos.com/search?case=ignore&engine=semantic&engineOverride=lexical&form=all&kind=bible&q=grammaticalConstructions%3A%22Granville+Sharp%22&ref=default&resources=topBible&source=SearchPanel&syntax=v2&view=passages

-2. Philippe a month ago
+2. Philippe 2 months ago

 I would be interested in designing this syntactic search (TSKS) as well to see its limitations for plural words.

-3. Rick Brannan 19 days ago
+3. Rick Brannan a month ago

 Philippe, back when Logos first released syntax searching (2006!)
 I wrote up something on Granville Sharp's rule and syntax searching: https://www.logos.com/media/blog/PDF/Granville%20Sharp%20Rule.pdf